vszammit/get-token-metadata/README.md

 3. Open the `sample.env` file and update the value for the API Key to your own value and rename file to `.env`.
 If you don't have an Alchemy API Key yet you can [create one for free here](https://alchemy.com/?a=starter-code).

-4. Open `get_metadata.js` and update the value of the token address found within the main function on line 13 and to reflect the address that you will be querying to get metadata.
+4. Open `getMetadata.js` and update the value of the token address found within the main function on line 13 and to reflect the address that you will be querying to get metadata.

-5. Initialize the project by running the following command: `yarn init --yes`

-6. Install the Alchemy SDK and the `dotenv` package running the following commands: `yarn add alchemy-sdk dotenv`
+5. Install the Alchemy SDK and the `dotenv` package running either of the following commands:
+    - `yarn add alchemy-sdk dotenv`
+    - `npm i alchemy-sdk dotenv`

-7. Run the script in the terminal: `node get_metadata.js`
+6. Run the script in the terminal: `node getMetadata.js`

 By following these steps, the script will execute and fetch the ERC-20 tokens owned by the specified address, printing out the desired fields to the console.